'Groundbreaking' migrant pōwhiri in Tauranga may become national permanent fixture - Meng Foon - NZ Herald

 Before walking into the marae, guests were told the pōwhiri was "more than a welcome".

-"We don't don't want you to be a pot plant and be here, but not really here."
+"We don't want you to be a pot plant and be here, but not really here."

 The event was about breaking the pot and letting everyone's roots into the ground.